-The Higher National Certificates (level 4) and Higher National Diploma (level 5) programmes for electrical and electronic engineering, and manufacturing engineering are with the School of Digital IT and Engineering.
-This School is located in the University Centre campus.
+The Higher National Certificates (level 4) and Higher National Diploma (level 5) programmes for electrical and electronic engineering, and manufacturing engineering are with the STEM Department.
+This Department is located in the Park Lane campus (University Centre building) and offers HE provisions.